 The school day begins at 7:20 a.m. and dismisses at 1:55 p.m.
 Students start the day with advisory class, which is similar to homeroom, and then move onto class blocks that are 75 minutes in length.
 This schedule allows students to easily access the Quinebaug Valley Community College daytime courses.
 Lunch is 40 minutes long.
 Fridays are slightly different as they include a Town Meeting, and Service Learning block at the end of the school day.
 Classes are shortened from 75 minutes to 40 minutes on Fridays.

-QMC is a high school option available to all Connecticut high school students.
+QMC is a public, no-cost high school option available to all Connecticut high school students.
 In order to attend QMC, you must be a resident of a Connecticut town and registered as a student in that town.
-A number of member districts (partners) have agreed to provide a limited number of seats for the students in their town to attend QMC.
+A number of member districts (partners) have agreed together with QMC to set aside a limited number of guaranteed seats for the students in their town to attend QMC.
 QMC's member districts (partners) are: Brooklyn, Killingly, Plainfield, Windham, Woodstock, Pomfret, Voluntown, and Franklin.
 This does not preclude additional students from those partner towns from attending QMC, as long as there are seats available.